 Raise a glass to Hugh de la Haye.

 Our little island is home to not one, but two Jersey vodkas.
 Both borne out of a love for our scrumptious seasonal beauties, they’re just the tipples to warm the cockles of your heart.
-Whet your whistle with the Jersey Distillery Company’s artisan vodka ‘Fluke’ or La Mare’s craft, ‘Royal Vodka’.
+Whet your whistle with the Jersey Distillery Company’s artisan vodka ‘Fluke’ or La Mare’s craft, ‘Royal Vodka’ and ‘Royal Gin’.
 The best bit?
 They’re both made exclusively with our local potatoes.

 Our suggestion is to serve both with a locally grown garnish.